Lmr213/IRS-PM_Stance_Detection_System/README.md

 Appendix of report: List of Abbreviations (if applicable) Appendix of report: References (if applicable)

-### SECTION 7 : MISCELLANEOUS
+### SECTION 7 : APPENDICES
-Refer to Github Folder: Miscellaneous

-HDB_BTO_SURVEY.xlsx
-Results of survey
-Insights derived, which were subsequently used in our system
+All appendices can be found in the GitHub folder: Project Report & Appendices